Ai-Kiwi/cc-Remote/readme.md

  - add logo for program
  - progress bar for movements that are happening so you can get updates
  - setting to controll what level of logging (ideally a .env file or something of the sort)
- - move arrow back a tad
+ - move arrow back abit so it doesn't go into block infront
- - add block to arrow so its clear of distence to and what not
+ - make the arrow a arrow sticking out a block instead
  - ways to resync turtle after desync
  - turtle should not stop terminate command
  - holding mouse over blocks should say what block it is